Accrued Interest - Addition of unpaid interest to the principal balance of the loan.

 Loan - A type of financial aid that is available to students and their parents.
 Student loan programs have varying interest rates and repayment provisions.
 Education loans must be repaid.

 London Interbank Offered Rate (LIBOR) - LIBOR is a daily reference rate based on the interest rates at which banks offer to lend unsecured funds to other banks in the London wholesale money market.
-Most lenders use the 3-month LIBOR to set their interest rates.
-The current 3-month LIBOR is 6.27%.
+Most lenders use the three-month LIBOR to set their interest rates.

 Minimum Monthly Payment - The smallest monthly payment you can make to keep your account in good standing..

-MPN/Master Promissory Note - The promissory note a student signs when taking out a Stafford Loan.
-The Master Promissory Note covers both the subsidized and unsubsidized Stafford Loans the student may receive for the same enrollment period.
-If the student is attending a 4-year or graduate school, the Master Promissory Note also covers subsidized and unsubsidized Stafford Loans the student may receive for future enrollment periods.
+MPN/Master Promissory Note - The promissory note a student signs when taking out a Direct Loan.
+The Master Promissory Note covers both the subsidized and unsubsidized Federal Direct Loans the student may receive for the same enrollment period.
+If the student is attending a 4-year or graduate school, the Master Promissory Note also covers subsidized and unsubsidized Direct Loans the student may receive for future enrollment periods.